SkylineCommunications/ChatOps-Extensions/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/SkylineCommunications/chat-integration/blob/main/LICENSE) - see the file for details
+This project is licensed under the [MIT License](https://github.com/SkylineCommunications/chat-integration/blob/main/LICENSE) – see the file for details.